1 dead, another injured in Norfolk shooting

 NORFOLK, Va.
 (WAVY) — Norfolk police said two people were shot, one fatally, Tuesday on East Virginia Beach Boulevard.

-According to police, the shooting happened around 1:30 a.m. in the 900 block of East Virginia Beach Boulevard.
+According to police, the shooting happened around 1:30 a.m. in the 900 block of East Virginia Beach Boulevard, near Tidewater Drive.

-Officers located a man and woman with injuries in the 600 block of West Brambleton Avenue.
+Officers located a man and woman with injuries in the 600 block of West Brambleton Avenue, not far from Norfolk General.

 The woman was pronounced deceased at the scene.